SakshamChouhan/task-manager/ARCHITECTURE.md

-# Todo App - Technical Architecture Document
+# Task Manager App - Technical Architecture Document

 ## Project Overview

-This document provides a technical overview of the React Redux TypeScript Todo Application, describing the system architecture, data flow, and implementation details for developers working on the project.
+This document provides a technical overview of the Task Manager Application, describing the system architecture, data flow, and implementation details for developers working on the project.

 ## System Architecture